Jarren Duran Player Props: Red Sox vs. White Sox

-Jarren Duran -- with a slugging percentage of .538 in his past 10 games, including five extra-base hits -- will be in action for the Boston Red Sox versus the Chicago White Sox, with Lucas Giolito on the hill, on June 23 at 8:10 PM ET.
+On Saturday, Jarren Duran (.414 on-base percentage in past 10 games, 70 points above season-long percentage) and the Boston Red Sox face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Twins.
+He had a hitless performance in his last game (0-for-4) against the Twins.

 Jarren Duran Game Info & Props vs. the White Sox